Marshall School

 Marshall School is an independent, coeducational, day school in Duluth, Minnesota for students in kindergarten through 12th grade.
 Marshall School is sometimes referred to as Duluth Marshall at Minnesota State High School League athletic tournaments.

-The mission of Marshall School is to educate students to become global citizens who demonstrate strong academic habits, respect, compassion, integrity, self-discipline, and intellectual curiosity.

 History

 Cathedral Senior High School

 Founded in 1904 by the Catholic Diocese of Duluth, Duluth Cathedral was originally a high school for boys.
-In 1910, the diocese added girls, but it wasn't until 1942 that the school was fully coeducational.
+In 1910, the diocese added girls, but it was not until 1942 that the school was fully coeducational.
 In 1963, the school moved to the newly constructed campus on Rice Lake Road, where it remains to this day.

 Marshall School

 Marshall School is the Twin Ports flagship independent school and has served the Duluth area for more than a century.
-Founded in 1904 as Cathedral Senior High School, Marshall has adapted with Duluth as the educational needs of the community changed.
-The foundation of providing the highest-quality, college-preparatory educational experience to students in the area has always remained a part of the school's history.
+Founded in 1904 as Cathedral Senior High School.

-Now a member of the National Association of Independent Schools (NAIS) and the Independent Schools Association of the Central States (ISACS), Marshall serves students age 4 -12th grade with personalized attention, small class sizes, and advanced academic experiences.
+Now a member of the National Association of Independent Schools (NAIS) and the Independent Schools Association of the Central States (ISACS), Marshall serves students age 4 -12th grade.

 Originally located in downtown Duluth on the corner of 4th Street and 2nd Avenue, the school began as a Catholic high school.
 In the early 1960s, the school moved to its current location in Duluth on Rice Lake Road.
 It became an all-faith institution in the early 1970s, which led to a name change to Marshall School in 1987.

 Marshall School expanded to include grades 7 and 8 in the early 1990s.
-Recently, Marshall has added grades 4, 5, and 6 in the past two decades, and in the Fall of 2022 will be opening the Forest School.
+Recently, Marshall has added grades 4, 5, and 6 in the past two decades, and in the fall of 2022 will be opening the Forest School.
 The Forest School will serve children ages four through fourth grade.
 Since 2006, Marshall has also had a robust international program with more than 200 students from nearly 44 countries.

-Along with always being known as the Hilltoppers, Marshall's unique history has consistently upheld the values of exhibiting strong academic habits, integrity, respect, and compassion.